STARS II Program

 Application Information

-stars ii graduate coordinators 2022-2023
+stars ii graduate coordinators 2024-25

-Cathy Carolina Garcia Born and raised in South Central Los Angeles, CA, Cathy is a 4th-yearPhD candidate in the Genetics Department and the Yale Cancer Biology Institute.
-She is interested in studying how obesity increases the risk of cancer.
+Cathy Carolina Garcia is from South Central Los Angeles, CA, and received her B.S. in Biology with an English mnor from Mount St. Mary’s University, Los Angeles.
+She is currently a 7th-year PhD-candidate in the Genetics Department and part of the Yale Cancer Biology Institute.
 As a member of the Muzumdar lab, Cathy studies how obesity promotes pancreatic cancer progression through an endocrine-exocrine signaling axis.
 She aspires to enter academia and support URM students along their journey in STEM.
+Feel free to reach out to her at cathy.garcia@yale.edu.

 STARS II Senior Graduation Luncheon May 21, 2023